-6. Against widening violent Middle East protests sparked by an anti-Islam film, Pope Benedict XVI began a two-day _________ to Lebanon declaring that he was there as a “pilgrim of peace” to the entire region.
+6. Against widening violent Middle East protests sparked by an anti-Islam film, Pope Benedict XVI began a two-day pilgrimage to Lebanon declaring that he was there as a "_______ of peace” to the entire region.

-7. Aung San Suu Kyi, a Burmese opposition politician, was released from _________ in 1989 and since then has became one of the most prominent figures who has advocated for freedom and democracy.
+7. Aung San Suu Kyi, a Burmese opposition politician, was released from _________ in 1989 and since then has become one of the most prominent figures who has advocated for freedom and democracy.

 8. Space exploration is not only _________ to humanity’s curiosity of the great beyond but also it is a very important leap for the future of the earth and all of us living on it.